icgood/continuous-docs/README.md

     git add .gitignore
     git clean -df

-Finally, because docs will be generated into the `html/` subdirectory, you will probably want an `index.html` that redirects requests there:
+Finally, because docs will be generated into subdirectories by version, you probably want an `index.html` that redirects to the `latest` directory symlink:

 ```html
 <!DOCTYPE html>